-- c. the President of FUSA - d. the Provost (or a designee) - e. the Vice President for Mission and Ministry (or designee) - f. the Vice President of Student Affairs (or a designee) - g. the Vice President of Marketing and Communications (or a designee)

-h. the Vice President of Human Resources (or a designee) i. the President of Fairfield University
+- a. the Chair of the Academic Council - b. five tenured members of the General Faculty (not currently serving as administrators) - c. the President of FUSA - d. the Provost (or a designee) - e. the Vice President for Mission and Ministry (or designee) - f. the Vice President of Student Affairs (or a designee) - g. the Vice President of Marketing and Communications (or a designee) - h. the Vice President of Human Resources (or a designee) - i. the President of Fairfield University